Election Officer FAQ

-The Supervisor can write you a new Credential when visiting the precinct.
-If you are new to the precinct, the Election Officers can call 574-VOTE to verify that you are in the correct location.
+The Election Officer Assistant can write you a new Credential when visiting the precinct.
+If you are new to the precinct, the Election Officers can tell 574-VOTE to verify that you are in the correct location.

 Each voter should be able to vote a secret ballot.
 Ballot stub numbers help Election Officers keep track of how many ballots have been issued.
 However, the ballot is torn from the stub and there should not be a way for anyone to look at a ballot and match it to a voter’s identity.
 If you are writing the ballot stub number on ballots, you are taking away that voter’s right to a secret ballot.
 DO NOT write stub numbers anywhere on the ballot.

 Yes, about two weeks before an Election, everyone registered within that precinct receives an oversized manila postcard announcing the precinct change.
 During the last Presidential Election, postcards were mailed twice (at six weeks and again at two weeks before the election) in hopes that the voter will notice the change.

 A 17 year old can vote during the May Primary if s/he will be 18 years old by November’s General Election.
 Some students register to vote at school and parents are sometimes shocked when they see their child’s name in the Roster Book.
 Many people are not aware that 17 year olds are eligible to vote in the Primary if they will be 18 by November’s General Election.

 If a voter tells you that their personal information (ss#, name, date of birth) is wrong in the Roster Book, ask them to complete a Voter Registration Card.
 Turn in the card with the other forms at the end of the night.
 We will make the correction once it is received.
 Do not make notes about the typos in the Roster Book or in the Sheriff’s Report.
 The Voter Registration Card will correct the error.